quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Dynamic Table Capacity and Eviction {#eviction}

 The encoder sets the capacity of the dynamic table, which serves as the upper limit on its size.
 The initial capacity of the dynamic table is zero.
+The encoder sends a Set Dynamic Table Capacity instruction ({{set-dynamic-capacity}}) with a non-zero capacity to begin using the dynamic table.

-Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to (table capacity - size of new entry) or until the table is empty.
-The encoder MUST NOT evict a blocking dynamic table entry (see
+Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to (table capacity - size of new entry).
+The encoder MUST NOT evict a blocking dynamic table entry (see {{blocked-insertion}}).
+The entry is then added to the table.
-{{blocked-insertion}}).

-If the size of the new entry is less than or equal to the dynamic table capacity, then that entry is added to the table.
 It is an error if the encoder attempts to add an entry that is larger than the dynamic table capacity; the decoder MUST treat this as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.

 A new entry can reference an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
 Implementations are